prakash-aryan/speech_command_server/README.md

 ### 3. Improve Speech Recognition

-You can enhance recognition accuracy by:
+You can improve recognition accuracy by:

 1. Using a larger Vosk model
 2. Adding custom vocabulary or word boosting: